 Ladaniva is an absolute superstar and a very beloved band in Armenia these days, despite the fact it originated in France.
 The lead singer is a classic example of a diaspora Armenian kid who maintained her connection to her roots despite growing up in various countries in Europe.
 Their ‘Kef Chilini’ song has gathered over 24M views on YouTube and it’s clearly a big deal!
 They sing their Armenian songs in a traditional Armenian folk style, but the delivery feels very fresh and modern, which makes it so relevant.

 Some people love to know about the Armenian folk music history because it reminds them of their roots.
 However, others don’t look for culture but just love the genre.
 Whatever your reason, it’s worth listening to this amazing music that touches one’s heart.
-If you liked this post you might enjoy learning more about the Armenian culture, or for example, why Armenian women wore braids in the past.
+Scary Armenian legends tell that skillful duduk players even encountered supernatural forces that cause destruction.
+Just a tale but who knows? f you liked this post you might enjoy learning more about the Armenian culture, or for example, why Armenian women wore braids in the past.
 Thank you for being interested in our culture.
 And if you learn something new, do share it with me on Twitter or Instagram with #ArmeniaTravelTips.
 Cheers!

 Featured image credit: Photo by Andznakan on Wikimedia (CC)